My Digital Photography of

 side view facing right.jpg (111000 bytes) rear view.jpg (121113 bytes) side view standing tall.jpg (129598 bytes) top and side view facing left copy.jpg (104131 bytes)

 On May 25, 2006, one of my praying mantis egg sacs hatched.
 Next to their cage was a type of jumping spider I haven't seen before, so of course, I photographed it.
+I discovered that it is called Platycryptus undatus.
+Mine is a female.
+The males are very recognizable because they have a bright orange band of hairs running underneath their eyes.
 My lens was set to the wrong setting though, so they aren't as focused as I'd like them to be.
 It is photographed on the bricks of my garage.
 You can get an idea of its size by comparing it with the strips of mortar.

 jumping spider front view tilted cropped twice.jpg (134355 bytes) jumping spider 3 quarter view cropped twice.jpg (163071 bytes) jumping spider front view cropped twice.jpg (138023 bytes)